apwiggins/portainer_scripts/README.md

 # portainer_scripts

-simple script for Ubuntu to stop portainer, pull a new container image and relaunch.
+simple scripts for Ubuntu to stop portainer, pull a new container image and relaunch.

+additional scripts to automate bits of image and container lifecycle